HMuraja/p5-book-review/README.md

 - **How the Criteria was tested**:
     - Profile pages were accessible for everyone regardless if they were signed in or not.
-    - Clikcing the profile either on the review card, popular profiles list or if logged in on the my profile link on the main menu took the user to the profile page.
+    - Clicking the profile either on the review card, popular profiles list or if logged in on the my profile link on the main menu took the user to the profile page.
     - Profile page summarized profile information into easy to read UI, displaying the profile image, name, reviews number, followed profile number and follower profile number.
     - All the numbers updated successfully if the data changed.
     - If profile is viewed by another user and they are logged in a follow button is available.